 In my younger years I was a very angry person.
 I may have gotten my temper from my dad but I think I already blame him for enough.
 I really think my temper was innate, passed down in the genes from my earliest roots.
 Wherever I got it I have it and have dealt with it in many different ways over the years.

 When I was growing up I buried it.
 It was mostly directed at my dad, my town, upstate NY, my fellow students in school, who never seemed to accept me, no matter how nice I was to them.
 I learned early on to hide my rage because railing at my dad was never a good idea and with all the others I was trying so hard to be accepted that I could let no one know how I really felt.
 I hid my anger under sarcasm, humor, and outright lies.
 As a consequence I cried a lot.
 All that pent up frustration had to come out somewhere so poor little Claire became a big crybaby.
 I can remember getting off the school bus, going into the barn and sobbing my heart out against my horse's soft neck and wiping my tears with his mane.
 My horse Pinocchio was the only one who really loved me.
 I must have been 9 or 10 at the time.
 Animals have always helped me through my deepest sorrow and I have counted my animal friends among my deepest lifelong friends.
+Later I remember as a young 18 year old in NYC absolutely hating people on the NY subway.
+We would all be crushed against one an other's bodies in the hot humid summers and I would visualize killing the men who took advantage of the situation with a ball preen hammer to the temple.
+I also visualized carving them up with a very sharp knife and skinning them the way my dad and uncle skinned dead deer when butchering them.

 No one who knew me had any idea of the blood thirsty thoughts I had when my anger was raging.